koftikes/symfony-adminlte-bundle/src/Resources/docs/navbar_menu.md

 ## Navbar Menu Component

-Since AdminLTE version 3.0.x bundle support two menus: SidebarMenu and NavbarMenu.
-For now, this menu doesn't support sub menu items.
+Since AdminLTE version 3.0.x bundle support two menus: SidebarMenu and NavbarMenu (doesn't support sub menu items).

 ### Data Model
 In order to use this component, your have to create each menu item using MenuItemModel class `SbS\AdminLTEBundle\Model\MenuItemModel`.